 As we act as broker this will mean that we have no contractual liability to you in respect of that charter.
 If there is a problem with the boat or the boat charter then typically your contractual remedy will be against the supplier, not us.

 To complete a transaction with one of our suppliers, you must first contact us or submit an Online Enquiry Form informing us of your boat and availability requirements.
 From then, one of our representatives will search for the right boat from our extensive list of suppliers and call you back with your options.

 Please note, all queries are subject to availability and we cannot guarantee that all of your requirements will be met.

 How the transaction is then completed and the contract formally formed will be explained to you on the phone or email by our customer sales representative.
 This will include, without limit, whether a deposit or full payment is required to be paid and/or whether a written contract is required to be signed.

 Please note, there are standard additional costs and fees that may be applicable to your booking, including Advance Provisioning Allowance, Mooring Fees and Security Deposits, please take the time to read all about them on our Fees and Insurance Page.

-Where we request payments to be made up-front on booking we will immediately pass the money (less our commission) to the relevant supplier.
+Where we request payments to be made up-front on booking we will immediately pass the funds onto the relevant supplier.
 We do not sit on, or bank, your money.